Bombing of Gorky in World War II: Masking Gorky

 In addition to the city's anti-aircraft defense, the government of the Soviet Union decided to build a number of "false objects" in Gorky.
 The archive of Nizhny Novgorod retained the resolution of the Gorky City Defense Committee "On the Construction of False Objects of Gorky Industrial Enterprises" of August 1, 1942.

 As a result of this decision, a huge model of GAZ was built in the village of Mordvintsevo, near Fedyakovo.
 It was built of glass and plywood.
 At night, the light was on its territory, which was turned off with a delay after the announcement of an air-raid.
 German bombers began to get confused and bombed a dummy instead of the plant itself.

 Another important strategic object for disguise was the Dvigatel Revolyutsii plant.
 By that time it was already badly damaged, but continued to operate.
 To camouflage the plant, the "Moscow" technology of coloring streets was applied.
 Images depicting homes and urban buildings were painted on the street and in the plant.
 Thus, the Molitovka village was "extended" to the territory of the plant.
 The Dvigatel Revolyutsii plant visually disappeared for the pilots.
 From high altitude all that could be seen was the false village.

 On the Oka bridge, a different masking technique was used.
 For this, boats were launched onto the water, which were alongside the bridge all the time.
 When announcing the air alarm, they released a special dense smoke screen.
 Thus, the German pilots could not attack the bridge because of poor visibility.

-Restoration of the city
+Reconstruction

-Restoration of GAZ
+Reconstruction of GAZ

-Restoration work began during the bombing.
+Reconstruction work began during the bombing.
 Construction and assembly brigades from Moscow, from the Urals, Siberia, and Central Asia were involved.
 The total number of employees reached 35 thousand.
 For propaganda purposes, on June 7, the out-of-office newspaper Pravda began working at the plant.
-First of all, a wheeled workshop was started, the main restoration work was completed for 4 months.
-The official date of the restoration of the plant was October 28, 1943.
+First of all, a wheeled workshop was started, the main reconstruction work was completed for 4 months.
+The official date of the reconstruction of the plant was October 28, 1943.
 On this day 27 thousand builders reportedly signed a report that was sent to Joseph Stalin.